Skip to content

 Our Coalition

-The Minnesota Housing Stability Coalition supports thousands of residents who depend on nonprofit housing organizations for safe, quality, affordable housing.
-We have convened more than 70 people from 36 nonprofit housing organizations and philanthropies statewide to identify and advance systemic solutions to the challenges being faced.
+The Minnesota Housing Stability Coalition was formed to create a more sustainable operating environment for nonprofit affordable rental owners, whose tens of thousands of residents depend on them for safe, quality affordable housing.
+We have convened hundreds of stakeholders from more than 50 entities whose work touches the affordable housing sector across the state of Minnesota.
+This includes residents, nonprofit housing providers, supportive service providers, experts in affordable housing underwriting and finance, and both public and private funders of affordable housing.
+Our collective goal is to identify and advance systemic solutions to the operating challenges we face.
 Together, the Minnesota Housing Stability Coalition aspires to stabilize renters and providers – ensuring the long-term sustainability of affordable homes.

 Learn More